Teachers around Australia have reported higher levels of distress and concern in response to the significant changes brought about by COVID-19.

 Maintain social supports and connections

 Most teachers are social beings and enjoy the connection gained from face-to-face interactions.
-It’s important to find practical ways to stay connected to colleagues and students in an online world.
+It’s important to find practical ways to stay connected to colleagues if you're working in an online environment.

 - Daily check-ins with your homeroom or class.
 Check out our package Coping during COVID-19 for some lesson- and connection-building ideas.